copystring/ioBroker.roborock/README.md

 * (copystring) Fix zone positions
 * (copystring) Locating should not be an error.
 Make this an info instead
 * (copystring) Fix robot position and rotation
+* (copystring) Fix mop path detection at start of robot

 ### 0.0.10-alpha.0 (2023-02-21)